 Carper and Senate Commerce Committee Chairman Jay Rockefeller, a West Virginia Democrat, led today’s hearing.
 Both sponsored a cybersecurity bill blocked last year by Senate Republicans who said its proposed cybersecurity standards would lead to burdensome regulation.

-The U.S. Chamber of Commerce and companies including AT&T Inc. (T) and Comcast Corp.
-(CMCSA) support a bill from House Intelligence Committee Chairman Mike Rogers that focuses solely on cyber threat information sharing, giving legal protection for companies that share such data with each other and the government.
+The U.S. Chamber of Commerce and companies including AT&T Inc. (T:US) and Comcast Corp.
+(CMCSA:US) support a bill from House Intelligence Committee Chairman Mike Rogers that focuses solely on cyber threat information sharing, giving legal protection for companies that share such data with each other and the government.
 Rogers, a Michigan Republican, and the intelligence panel’s top Democrat, Representative C.A.
 “Dutch” Ruppersberger of Maryland, reintroduced the measure last month.

 Obama threatened to veto the Rogers bill the day before it passed the House last year, saying the measure didn’t go far enough to boost computer defenses and failed to protect the privacy of sensitive consumer data.

 Napolitano said the House bill has privacy “deficiencies” and puts information sharing under the National Security Agency, a military agency, when it should be under civilian-agency oversight.

 To contact the reporter on this story: Eric Engleman in Washington at firstname.lastname@example.org